-Sullivan Hill’s Labor and Employment practice includes the representation of corporations, senior executives, board committees and boards of directors in a wide range of employment-related matters.
+Sullivan Hill’s Employment Law practice includes the representation of corporations, senior executives, board committees and boards of directors in a wide range of employment-related matters.
 Our clients include private, public and non-profit organizations across a sweeping range of industries.

 Addressing litigation risk in the clients’ creation and on-going management of employment relationships, as well as successfully resolving actual or threatened litigation through strategic planning and negotiation, is a principal focus of the firm’s practice.
 In the event that litigation cannot be avoided, however, Sullivan Hill attorneys work closely with our clients to develop litigation plans that meet their needs and work toward a winning solution.
 We handle employment litigation involving contract breaches, unlawful workplace harassment or discrimination, unfair competition claims and contract-based employment disputes.